 - What’s the expected ROI?

 Executives like specifics, so be sure to provide details.
 What specific business benefits will the ERP implementation bring?
+How much will the project cost?
+(Read our blogs, “How to Set a Change Management Budget” and “Change Management Business Case to the Rescue: How to Get OCM Funding” to learn more about costs.)
 Will it improve communication and integration between departments?
 Will it improve the company’s ability to serve customers?
 Quantify these benefits of ERP as accurately as you can.

 For example, one of our process manufacturing clients wanted to improve the efficiency of their sales processes, so they demonstrated to executives how the new system would provide better insights into their customer service function, allowing them to automate many of these processes.
 They also showed how this would free up time for employees to focus more on outbound calls.